radius-project/docs/docs/content/operations/managing-envs/workspaces/_index.md

 ## Workspaces

-A Workspace is a client side functionality that enables you to save and manage your environment configurations locally.
-Workspace enables you to conveniently switch between multiple environments.
+A Workspace is a client-side functionality that enables you to save and manage your environment configurations locally.
+Workspaces enable you to conveniently switch between multiple environments.

 <img src="workspaces.png" alt="Diagram of Workspace mapping to environments.
 There can be multiple workspaces and each workspace maps to an environment" width="500" />

 A workspace contains reference to the following information

 - Connection to your kubernetes cluster
-- Scope for radius resources
+- Scope for radius resources.
+Radius resources will be deployed into this resource group by default.
 - Environment id once you have an environment initialized
 - Azure cloud provider configuration if your environment has Azure cloud provider